-There shall be a Board of Trustees (the "Board"), comprised of five (5) Trustees who shall be appointed by the Board of Selectmen.
-At least one (1) of the Trustees shall be a Selectman.
+There shall be a Board of Trustees (the "Board"), comprised of five (5) Trustees who shall be appointed by the Select Board.
+At least one (1) of the Trustees shall be a Select Board.
 The Trustees of the Board shall serve for a term of two (2) years, except that two of the initial appointments shall be for a term of one (1) year.
-The Trustees may be reappointed by the Board of Selectmen for succeeding terms, and there are no limits on the number of terms that a Trustee can serve.
-Vacancies shall be filled by the Board of Selectmen for the remainder of the unexpired term.
-Any Trustee may be removed for cause by the Board of Selectmen after the opportunity for a hearing.
+The Trustees may be reappointed by the Select Board for succeeding terms, and there are no limits on the number of terms that a Trustee can serve.
+Vacancies shall be filled by the Select Board for the remainder of the unexpired term.
+Any Trustee may be removed for cause by the Select Board after the opportunity for a hearing.
 Reference to the Trustee shall mean the Trustee or Trustees for the time being hereunder.